AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/_posts/2023-03-10-SixthWeekProgress.md

         myuser.save()
         messages.success(request, "Your Account has been created succesfully!")
 ```
-Once the user is created, the application will redirect the use to signin page for which I wrote a simple html page which takes the user information.
+Once the user is created, the application will redirect the use to <a href="https://github.com/AbhilashKotha/CSCI5300_LanguageLearning_Abhilash/blob/main/PythonFiles/week5\firstWebapplicationWithDjango/authentication/templates/authentication/signin.html">signin page</a> for which I wrote a simple html page which takes the user information.
 After user clicks on the signin button, the application calls the function from views.py to complete the signin.
 The code looks like this: I have used <code>authenticate</code> function to authenticate the user.
 The application takes the users to home page once the signin is complete.

 ```python
 user = authenticate(username=username, password=pass1)